 This day is celebrated every year in South Africa as Freedom Day.

 They have chosen the theme of Peace and Unity to celebrate the legacy of Mr. Nelson Mandela, on whose spirit of reconciliation the New South Africa was born.
+As there can be no freedom without peace, and unity.

 “We must therefore act together as a united people, for national reconciliation, for nation building, for the birth of a new world.
 Let there be peace for all” – Nelson Mandela